 Rah Herrington made history by being the first performer to win multiple Diamond Mask Awards–one for Leonardo in Exit Prima Donna and one for Vera McGregor in Famous Last Words–in her debut production year (2018).

-Devanne Fredette is the longest-performing actor for Master Mystery Productions, having been in nine shows total: The Last Garden Party, Bury Me in Paris, Ode to Agatha, The Silent City, Exit Prima Donna, Famous Last Words, What Happens at Sundown, Mutiny on the Sea Witch, and Eat Cake.
+Devanne Fredette is the longest-performing actor for Master Mystery Productions, having been in twelve shows total: The Last Garden Party, Bury Me in Paris, Ode to Agatha, The Silent City, Exit Prima Donna, Famous Last Words, What Happens at Sundown, Mutiny on the Sea Witch, Eat Cake, Lenore Nevermore, Regions Beyond, and Mum’s the Word.

 Devanne Fredette made history by being the first person to receive three different awards at a single show: the Diamond Mask for Cutlass Kate in Mutiny on the Sea Witch, the Blood, Sweat, and Tears Award presented by Ridgecrest Community Theater Troupe for Mutiny on the Sea Witch, and the Founder’s Award for 2018.